Gift & Estate Planning

 - Designating ACCA as a beneficiary of a retirement account or life insurance policy

 These types of gifts can provide meaningful support for conservation, offer potential tax benefits, and help ensure that ACCA can continue protecting caves, karstlands, and groundwater resources for generations to come.
+For details specific to your situation, please consult your financial advisor or tax professional.

 For more information, please contact us.